bruinenxyz/loudwater/README.md

 #### Use pre-built Docker images

-Run the following command in the Loudwater root directory to pull the required images from our [Loudwater Docker Hub repository](https://hub.docker.com/repository/docker/bruinenco/loudwater/tags) and run your local deployment of Loudwater:
+Run the following command in the Loudwater root directory to pull the required images from our Loudwater Docker Hub repositories([frontend](https://hub.docker.com/repository/docker/bruinenco/loudwater-frontend/general) & [backend](https://hub.docker.com/repository/docker/bruinenco/loudwater-backend/general)) and run your local deployment of Loudwater:

 ```
 docker compose up -d